Factors to Consider When Deciding Who to Appoint as your Estate Trustee

 Trust – Above all, you need to have trust in your estate trustee(s).
 Trust is established over time – it is built and earned slowly, but can be lost quickly.
 Understand that you are entrusting your estate trustees with your life’s assets, quite literally.
 Typically, those you trust the most are also your loved ones, which is why the majority of Will planning we do involves close family members acting as estate trustees.
 Even if they do not possess all the skills and knowledge that is required, so long as they are trustworthy and know you well, you can have comfort in knowing that they will do their best to ensure your wishes in your Will are fulfilled.
 Moreover, the skill and knowledge gap that may exist can usually be bridged by retaining professionals like estate lawyers, accountants and investment advisors.
 Trust, on the other hand, can never be bought.

 Before finally deciding on your estate trustee, always ask them if they would feel comfortable performing this very important role when the time comes.
-It is also good practice to provide your estate trustee with a copy of your Will and indicate where to find the original Will.
+It is also good practice to provide your estate trustee with a copy of your Will and indicate where he or she can find the original Will.

 In considering the above factors, you should be better equipped to make an informed and wise decision of who to appoint as your estate trustee(s) in your Will.
 If you have questions and concerns about your current Will, need a new Will prepared, or have other estate planning needs, always consult with your wills & estates lawyer who can assist in guiding you through this complex area of law.